-Mission Zero develops a low-cost Direct Air Capture (DAC) technology to capture carbon dioxide (CO₂) directly from the air by leveraging the existing, scaled and mature technologies of cooling towers and electrochemical water purification.
+Mission Zero, a UK cleantech company founded in 2020, develops a low-cost Direct Air Capture (DAC) technology to capture carbon dioxide (CO₂) directly from the air by leveraging the existing, scaled and mature technologies of cooling towers and electrochemical water purification.
 The Mission Zero’s DAC consumes less than 800 kWh per ton of separated CO₂, which is much lower than other DAC technologies based on amine sorbent or carbonate calciner, which consume between 1,500-2,000 kWh per ton of CO₂.

 Challenges: carbon emissions and Direct Air Capture